marlboro-red/sasayaki/README.md

 1. Check that **Server binary path** in settings points to the actual `whisper-server` binary
 2. Check that **Model path** points to the `.bin` file
+3. Larger models (medium, large) take longer to load.
+The plugin waits up to 60 seconds for the server to become ready.
+If your model takes longer, try starting the server manually before opening Obsidian.
-3. Try starting the server manually to see error output:
+4. Try starting the server manually to see error output:
    ```bash
    /path/to/whisper-server \
      -m /path/to/ggml-small.bin \